✓ Updated February 2026

 Sunset Cocktails at Tranquila Bar

-foodSettle into the laid-back atmosphere of Tranquila Bar, a local favorite perched over the water, for the ultimate sunset experience.
-Sip on a refreshing rum punch as the sky explodes in hues of orange and pink, reflecting on the tranquil bay.
-It's the perfect spot to unwind and soak in the island vibes after a day of adventure.
+foodSettle into a hammock at Tranquila Bar on the west side of the island for an unforgettable sunset.
+Sip on a refreshing rum punch as the sky explodes in hues of orange and purple, reflecting on the calm Caribbean Sea.
+It's the perfect spot to unwind and soak in the island vibe.

 Wander through Utila Town's Colorful Streets